peernova/cuneiform-vr-data-submission/readme.md

 1. Check the console output for any error messages or upload status for each file.
 2. Verify that the files have been moved from the `Input` folder to the `Uploaded` folder.
-3. Log into the ClearConsensus platform and check the submission status for data quality issues (optional).
+3. Log into the Cuneiform for Valuation Risk platform and check the submission status for data quality issues (optional).

 ## Troubleshooting